Emergency Power & Peak Shaving System

 ITAC was selected for this project involving the turnkey supply and installation of a custom 2.4 MW power system capable of backing up HRRSA’s entire 25 KV underground distribution circuit, which serves a critical water treatment plant in Harrisonburg, Virginia.
 ITAC provided all disciplines of engineering, software integration, control system design, power system device programming, startup and commissioning services as well as the electrical and mechanical/rigging construction services.

-ITAC’s design build approach brought speed and total coordination to the owner’s project.
+ITAC’s design-build approach brought speed and total coordination to the owner’s project.
 The project required close coordination with the electric utility to ensure both peak shaving and emergency power backup for the site.
 Permitting was a challenge as the site was incorrectly classified in the 100 year flood plain and required amendments before permits could be issued.
-The power system controls were integrated with the customer’s existing SCADA system to allow for complete remote control, monitoring and alarming of any real-time event.
-ITAC commissioned the entire power system within a tight outage window allowed by the customer and currently provides maintenance and extended warranty services for this power system.
+The power system controls were integrated with the customer’s existing SCADA system to allow for complete remote control, monitoring, and alarming of any real-time event.
+ITAC commissioned the entire power system within a tight outage window allowed by the client and currently provides maintenance and extended warranty services for this power system.